 As reported by The New York Times, 41% of patients who were given the highest dose of Aduhelm in its key clinical trials experienced brain bleeding or swelling.
 This is the same dose that would later be approved by the U.S. Food and Drug Administration (FDA) in June 2021.

-If you or a loved one has been injured after taking Aduhelm, we urge you to contact our Fort Lauderdale attorneys.
+If you or a loved one has been injured after taking Aduhelm, we urge you to contact our South Florida product liability attorneys.
 At Schlesinger Law Offices, P.A., we are highly skilled in bringing forth claims over defective and dangerous drugs.
-With more than 60 years of legal experience, we will fight tirelessly to hold Aduhelm’s manufacturer, Biogen, accountable for the harm it has caused you and your family.
+With more than 70 years of legal experience, we will fight tirelessly to hold Aduhelm’s manufacturer, Biogen, accountable for the harm it has caused you and your family.